KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

 ## Active techniques in current record

-Codex offers the following description of the techniques used in the current record (#45).
+Codex offers the following description of the techniques used in the current record (#46).
 Note that it is not entirely known which of these techniques is most beneficial.
 Several techniques that were considered beneficial in the past have now been abandoned.

-Record #45 is: **#44’s clean SOAP-Muon stack, plus a final Tail-EMA readout at step 2720**.
+Record #46 is: **#44’s clean SOAP-Muon stack, plus Tail-EMA eval readout, RowFloor, and post-pin Cautious Weight Decay**.

 Active techniques: